2.75 GPA, 4 semesters of college-level Spanish (or equivalent) for advanced Spanish language coursework.

-Designed for students with varying levels of Spanish, this summer program in Alicante, Spain helps develop students’ Spanish language skills and increase participants’ knowledge of Spanish art, cinema, and culture.
+Designed for students with varying levels of Spanish, this summer program in Alicante, Spain helps develop students’ Spanish language skills and increase participants’ knowledge of Spanish archeology, gastronomy, art, cinema, economics, and language.
 Housing in Spanish-speaking homes as well as supplementary visits and excursions, content courses in Spanish, and direct enrollment at the University of Alicante help to promote program objectives of linguistic development and cultural immersion.
 This program is administered by the Council on International Educational Exchange (CIEE) on behalf of an academic consortium of which the University of Iowa is a member.
 UI participants on the program join a group of students from other U.S. colleges and universities.

 Spanish language courses focus on grammar, reading, composition, and conversation.
 The language classes are small, maximizing student-to-professor interaction with attention to individual issues in language acquisition and skills.

 Content courses are taught in English and Spanish.
 In general, students who place into the beginning level of Spanish take their content course in Spanish or English.
 Those who have completed four or more semesters of Spanish usually place into advanced Spanish.
 Advanced students must take their content course in Spanish.

 UI students earn resident credit which may be applied toward the following General Education Areas: Foreign Language, Historical Perspectives, International & Global Issues, Literary, Visual & Performing Arts and/or Values, Society & Diversity.
 Credit earned on this program may satisfy requirements for the International Business Certificate; some courses may satisfy requirements for the Spanish major or minor.
 To see an updated list of course offerings for this program, go here .
 (Click on the grey 'All Courses' bar to view classes)